Skip to Content

 The hardpan will cut root growth, eventually leading to a lack of crop yield and development.
 The soil during this point will have higher erosion rates and greatly degrade the topsoil state.

-This will cut off plants’ phosphorus and potassium intake, as most of that is found in the topsoil.
+This will reduce plants’ phosphorus and potassium intake, as most are in topsoil.
 This top layer is integral to plants’ growth, health, and quality.

 Plants can rarely thrive adequately without healthy topsoil that has become unhealthy through excessive aeration.